-While no breed is 100 percent hypoallergenic, some dogs are less likely to trigger severe reactions, explains Amanda Takiguchi, DVM and founder of Trending Breeds.
-"Scientists believe that the characteristics of the coat and skin in these breeds means that they produce fewer allergens," she says.
+While no breed is 100 percent hypoallergenic, some dogs are less likely to trigger severe reactions.
+"Scientists believe that the characteristics of the coat and skin in these breeds mean that they produce fewer allergens," a veterinarian tells Best Life.

 If you've been struggling to find the right dog to avoid those red itchy eyes and scratchy throat, our experts have got you covered.
-Read on to find out the six breeds Takiguchi and her fellow veterinarians recommend seeking out.
+Read on to find out the six breeds vets recommend seeking out.

 READ THIS NEXT: The 7 Best Dogs for Beginners, Vets Say.

 One of the breeds most recommended to Best Life by experts was the Bichon Frisé.
 These small white dogs are surely fluffy, but they're not going to make your allergies flare up.

 "Apart from their kind and lovable personality that makes them so great for family dogs, Bichons are well-known for their pure white double coats that produce almost no dander," explains Sabrina Kong, DVM at We Love Doodles.
 "Bichons shed very infrequently, but when they do shed, they do it in very small quantities as most of their hair ends up being caught up in their undercoat, which is why they're so great for people with allergies."